 Smooth Wheel Roller

 It can create vertical vibrations during compaction.
 Smooth wheel rollers are suitable for proof-rolling subgrades and for finishing the construction of fills with sandy soils.
 They provide 100% coverage under the wheels.
-The contact pressure can be as high as 300 o 400 KN/m2.
+The contact pressure can be as high as 300 to 400 KN/m2.
 However, they do not produce a uniform weight of compaction when used on thick layers.

 mooth Wheeled Roller